 The process is based on four main stages:

-- Compression The CO₂ refrigerant is compressed by the compressor, increasing its pressure and temperature.
+The CO₂ refrigerant is compressed by the compressor, which increases its pressure and temperature. - Heat rejection

-- Heat rejection The hot gas passes through the heat exchanger, where it releases thermal energy to the environment.
-In transcritical systems, a gas cooler is used, which cools the gas without necessarily condensing it.
+The hot gas passes through the heat exchanger, where it releases thermal energy into the environment.
+In transcritical systems, a gas cooler is used, which cools the gas without it necessarily condensing. - Expansion

-- Expansion After cooling, the refrigerant passes through an expansion valve that reduces its pressure and temperature.
+After cooling, the refrigerant passes through an expansion valve that reduces its pressure and temperature. - Evaporation

-- Evaporation The cold CO₂ enters the evaporator, where it absorbs heat from the environment that needs to be cooled.
+The cold CO₂ enters the evaporator, where it absorbs heat from the environment to be cooled.

-In this final stage, evaporators specifically designed for CO₂ play a key role in achieving maximum thermal efficiency.
-At Inditer, we develop specialized solutions such as CO₂ Evaporators, optimized to deliver effective heat exchange even in demanding industrial applications.
+In this final stage, evaporators designed specifically for CO₂ play a key role in achieving maximum thermal efficiency.
+At Inditer, we develop specialized solutions such as CO2 Evaporators, optimized to offer effective thermal exchange even in demanding industrial applications.

 Subcritical and transcritical systems